NPS Conservation and Outdoor Recreation (COR) Program

 Each applicant must submit an application, resume, and requested materials for consideration.
 Writing samples will be required for communications specific positions.
 Resumes must include professional and educational experience, along with any certifications, awards or volunteer activities.

-Applications for other COR fellowships starting in 2020 will be posted on October 20th, 2019.
+Applications for other COR fellowships starting in 2021 are currently posted on our website.

 - Completed Bachelors or Masters degrees